tahin18t/Voice-Of-Bangladesh/README.md

 7. Fully Responsive Frontend with Modern UI/UX

-The portal incorporates Google Fonts, Font Awesome icons, AOS animations, interactive maps using LeafletJS, and a clean modern interface for smooth navigation and optimal user experience.
+The portal incorporates Google Fonts, Font Awesome icons, AOS animations, interactive maps using LeafletJS, and a clean, modern interface for smooth navigation and optimal user experience.

 Acknowledgement: